-You must register with the police (external website) to obtain legal residence and access to rights.
-You have the right to a free and safe place to live, and you will receive financial support to live on.
+You must register with the police (external website) to obtain legal residency and access to rights.
+You have the right to a safe place to live for free, and you will receive financial support to live on.

-If you are from Ukraine, you may be entitled to collective protection that gives a residence permit in Norway and the right to a place to live in a municipality.
+If you are from Ukraine, you may be entitled to collective protection.
+Collective protection grants you a residence permit and the right to a place to live in a municipality in Norway.

 Contact UDI's guidance service by phone: (+47) 23 35 16 00.